-Have you tried a picanha beef cut?
+Have you tried beef picanha cut?
 If not, you need to add this one to your list!

 If you are after something a little bit different this dish is perfect for entertaining or a special dinner.
 And, I guarantee that you will love it.

-This is a super quick roast of really tasty and tender meat, that needs little preparation.
+This is a super quick roast of really tasty and tender meat, that needs very little preparation.

 My advice?
 Get a piece of this beef and get a knife and fork ready for heaven on a plate!